 Princes Highway West - Bridge Upgrades at Narrawong and Panmure

-The upgrades to Surrey River Bridge at Narrawong and Mount Emu Creek Bridge at Panmure will reinforce the structures, ensuring strength and durability in order to continue to meet the demands of traffic volumes and modern freight vehicles travelling this major highway.
+These upgrades have reinforced both structures, ensuring they can meet the demands of traffic volumes and modern freight vehicles travelling this major highway.

-These works are being delivered as part of an upgrade to the Princes Highway Corridor to improve road safety and better connect people with jobs and services, and goods to market.
+These works were delivered as part of an upgrade to the Princes Highway Corridor to improve road safety and better connect people with jobs and services, and goods to market.

 Background

-The Princes Highway is the main transport spine of south-west Victoria, supporting key regional industries and major regional centres.
+The Princes Highway is the main transport corridor of south-west Victoria, supporting key regional industries and major regional centres.

 The Surrey River Bridge, located 180 metres west of Boyers Road, Narrawong, was built in the 1960s.
 The Mount Emu Creek Bridge, located about 30 metres east of Billet Street, in Panmure was built in 1959.